alexwlchan/scripts/flickr/README.md

 scripts = [
     {
+        "usage": "deploy_to_pypi",
+        "description": """
+        deploy a new version of a Flickr Foundation Python library: bump the version, tag the Git commit, push to PyPI and GitHub.
+        """,
+    },
+    {
         "usage": "flapi.sh [METHOD] [PARAMS]",
         "description": """
         call a method with the Flickr API and print the XML response to stdout.